M-Ackerman-Git/public.ctn0094data/README.md

 # Introduction to public.ctn0094data: De-Identified Data from the CTN-0094 Protocol

-These are harmonized datasets in a Fifth Normal Form relational database produced as part of the Clinical Trials Network (CTN) protocol number 0094.
+These are harmonized/normalized data sets produced as part of the Clinical Trials Network (CTN) protocol number 0094.
+The data describe the experiences of care seeking individuals suffering from opioid use disorder (OUD).
 This is a US National Institute of Drug Abuse (NIDA) funded project; to learn more go to <https://ctnlibrary.org/protocol/ctn0094/>.
 The datasets which have data harmonized are from:

 - CTN-0027 (<https://ctnlibrary.org/protocol/ctn0027/>),
 - CTN-0030 (<https://ctnlibrary.org/protocol/ctn0030/>), and